PdoyleC/rock-paper-scissors/README.md

 - A New user was entered and didn't play the game, the score was checked and an error "The user doesn't exist".
 So a line was added to say "If this is your first time here please play the game to view a score.".

 - Code was addded to limit the lenght of usernames to 12 or less characters.
-This stops usernames having 50 characters.
+This stops users having usernames that could be 50-100 characters in length.

 ![13 characters error](documentation/charlenerrorgif.gif)